 The following is some pertinent information, excerpts, and quotes from the book.

 Book Disclaimer: "Only qualified psychologists or psychiatrists can diagnose a personality disorder, including psychopathy, and differentiate it from others that may look similar.
 It is important to note that psychopathy is a personality disorder, and that personality disorders are not the same as mental illness."
-NOTE: This book is in no way implying anything about Microsoft's staff.
-Seperate subjects on the same page.

 "We consider it important to caution the reader that, although the topic of this book is psychopathy in the workplace, not everyone described herein is a psychopath.
 The "snakes" we describe are not based on actual persons, and any resemblance to such persons, (or CEOs) living or dead, is purely coincidental.
 The reader should not assume that an individual is a psychopath simply because of the context in which he or she is portrayed in this book."

 "Covert attacks and defensive maneuvers waste valuable time and energy that could otherwise be focused on creativity, productivity, and profitability.
 In addition, bruised egos and lowered morale are much harder to measure but can lead to large declines in organizational performance.
 Even loyal coworkers--firsthand witnesses to much of the psychopath's machinations--do not always understand what is happening.
 And, when some do raise the red flag, they may find that no one at the top responds to it.
 This book evolved out of our growing realization that lack of specific knowledge about what constitutes psychopathic manipulation and deceit among businesspeople was the corporate con's key to success."